Varun Arora

 Hi!
 I am Varun 👋

-And I’d love to be HVL’s next Assistant Director for the Opportunity & Access track.
+I’d love to be HVL’s next Assistant Director for the Opportunity & Access track.

 My career across housing policy, education, and AI has been dedicated to expanding access for marginalized communities.
 Joining Terner Labs to scale the Opportunity & Access track is my dream job, and I’d be honored to work alongside Kara, Tyler, and the rest of the team to help your founders thrive.